RealOrangeOne/theorangeone.net/content/posts/wireguard-haproxy-gateway.md

 ## Wrapping up

-Web traffic comes in to your VPS, is received by HAProxy, has proxy protocol details added, forwarded down a wireguard tunnel, and to your internal applications, all with almost no overhead.
+Web traffic comes in to your VPS, is received by HAProxy, has proxy protocol details added, forwarded down a WireGuard tunnel, and to your internal applications, all with almost no overhead.

 {{<mermaid caption="Network layout">}}
 graph LR